ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

-For multi-module setups, RLlib provides the :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` class, whose default implementation is a dictionary of individual :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` objects, one for each submodule.
+For multi-module setups, RLlib provides the :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` class, whose default implementation is a dictionary of individual :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` objects, one for each submodule and identified by a ``ModuleID``.

-The base-class implementation works for most of use cases that need to define independent neural networks.
+The base-class :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` implementation works for most of those use cases that need to define independent neural networks .
 However, for any complex, multi-network or multi-agent use cases, where agents share one or more neural networks, you should inherit from this class and override the default implementation.

 The following code snippets create a custom multi-agent RL module with two simple "policy head" modules, which